Leader as Coach

 The IEL’s first cycle of inquiry focuses on Leader as Coach, an approach that considers the horizontal and vertical relationships of school and system leaders.
 The question for this cycle of inquiry is:

 What are the optimal conditions within a supervisory relationship that foster reciprocal leadership, mentoring and coaching?

 The Leader as Coach cycle of inquiry defines reciprocal leadership as follows:

-Reciprocal Leadership refers to the relationship in which individuals come together with an open-to-learning stance to collaboratively enhance their leadership practice.
-The goal of Reciprocal Leadership is to strengthen leadership that creates the necessary conditions for learning and leading.
+Reciprocal Leadership refers to the relationship by which individuals come together with an open-to-learning stance to collaboratively enhance their leadership practice.
+The goal of Reciprocal Leadership is to create the necessary conditions for learning and leading.
 In particular, these are conditions that ensure student achievement, equity and well-being are integrated in context-specific ways.